Marduk-Project/bia-server/README.md

 ## Useful CLI commands
 * `npm start` - Runs the sever.
-* `npm server-watch` - Runs the server as `nodemon`, watching any file changes and restarting when needed.
+* `npm server-watch` - Runs the server as [nodemon](https://nodemon.io/), watching any file changes and restarting when needed.

 ## Folders organization
 The full back end are inside [server](server) folder, with the following organization inside: